GuardianOfGods/unity-interview-questions/README.md

 - Unity games run on different devices with varying hardware capabilities.
 If you use fixed values for movement or animations without considering the frame rate, they might appear too fast on a high-performance device and too slow on a low-performance one.
 - **Time.deltaTime** represents the time it took to complete the last frame.
 Multiplying your movement or animation values by **Time.deltaTime** ensures that the speed remains consistent across different frame rates.
 - When you use **Time.deltaTime**, your game elements move or animate smoothly regardless of the frame rate.
 This is crucial for a consistent and enjoyable user experience.
 - Unity's physics engine relies on time to simulate realistic interactions between objects.
-Using **Time.deltaTime** in physics calculations ensures that the behavior of your game's physics remains consistent across various devices.
+Using **Time.deltaTime** in physics calculations ensures that the behaviour of your game's physics remains consistent across various devices.
 - For effects that depend on time, such as fading, flashing, or pulsating, using **Time.deltaTime** allows you to control the speed of these effects based on the time elapsed, creating a more dynamic and visually appealing experience.

 </p>
 </details>

-**11. Question: What is the difference between material and sharedmaterial in MeshRender?**
+**11. Question: What is the difference between material and shared material in MeshRender?**

 <details><summary>Answer</summary>
 <p>

-- Modifying **sharedMaterial** will change the appearance of all objects using this material, and will also change the material settings stored in the project.
+- Modifying **sharedMaterial** will change the appearance of all objects using this material and will also change the material settings stored in the project.
 Modifying the **material** returned by sharedMaterial is not recommended.
 If you want to modify the renderer's material, use material instead.

 </p>
 </details>

-**12. Question: Why using pooling object is important?
+**12. Question: Why is using object pooling important?
 How does it work in Unity?**

 <details><summary>Answer</summary>
 <p>